 You have a limited amount of time and energy each day.
 To boost your law firm’s profitability, you need to focus your time, energy, and attention on billable work—and outsource the rest.

 Unless it’s a task that you really enjoy and only you can do, or there’s something that’s non-billable but leads to more profits, you need to let it go.
 Learning to delegate allows you to work to your full capacity.
-This might mean leveraging technology and handing off work to non-lawyer staff like paralegals within your firm.
+This might mean leveraging technology and handing off work to non-lawyer staff within your firm.
 You could even outsource legal services to other local lawyers or freelance lawyers.

 When everyone at your firm is focused on their highest-value work, you maximize revenues while reducing overhead costs.
 This makes a great recipe for law firm profitability.